armansimonyan13/design-patterns/visitor/readme.md

 }
 ```

-And now there is not need for type checks and casts:
+Now there is no need for type checks and casts:

 ```java
 ...